DoumanAsh/plogcat/README.md

     -i,  --ignored-tag <ignored_tag>...
 List of tags to exclude from output.

 ARGS:
-    [app]  Package name or pid by which to filter logcat
+    [app]  Package name or pid by which to filter logcat.
+If multiple apps found with the same name, it will output for every match
 ```